PCorrea1/PCorrea1/README.md

 ### :man_technologist: About Me :
 I am a Senior at Georgia Tech graduating December 2022 with a degree in Computer Science.

-- :desktop_computer: I have industry experience and enjoy to work on personal projects in my free time.
+- :desktop_computer: I enjoy to work on personal projects in my free time.

 - :running: Training for the Publix 2023 Marathon.